Thousands of demonstrators across US say 'Not My President'

-Thousands of demonstrators turned out Monday across the U.S. to challenge Donald Trump in a Presidents' Day protest dubbed Not My President's Day.
+Thousands protesting against President Donald Trump on issues including immigration, climate change and the environment rallied in cities around the U.S. on Presidents Day, calling their opposition outpouring Not My President's Day.

-The numbers weren't close to the million-plus who thronged the streets following Trump's inauguration a month earlier, but the message was similar.
+The protests on Monday's federal holiday didn't draw nearly as many people as the million-plus who thronged the streets following the Republican president's inauguration a month earlier, but the message was similar.

 Thousands of flag-waving protesters lined up outside Central Park in Manhattan.
 Many in the crowd chanted "No ban, no wall.
 The Trump regime has got to fall."
-They held aloft signs saying "Uphold the Constitution Now" and "Impeach the Liar."
+They held aloft signs saying "Impeach the Liar."

+A rally in downtown Los Angeles also drew thousands.
+Demonstrators there called attention to Trump's crackdown on immigration and his party's response to climate change and the environment.
+Organizers said they chose to rally on the holiday as a way to honor past presidents by exercising their constitutional right to assemble and peacefully protest.They chanted: "Love not hate makes America great."

 In Chicago, several hundred rallied across the river from the Trump Tower, shouting "Hey, hey, ho, ho, Donald Trump has got to go."